Rhilip/RidPT/README.md

 1. We test our RidPT project on this environment :

-    - Nginx
+    - Nginx 1.14.2
-    - MySQL 5.7.22 (With InnoDB Storage Engine)
+    - MySQL 8.0.14
-    - PHP 7.2.14 (With other extension which your can see in `composer.json`)
+    - PHP 7.3.1 (With other extension which your can see in `composer.json`)
     - Swoole 4.2.12
     - Redis 5.0.3 Stable
     - Bower 1.8.4 (A package manager for the web)